 Marriott Rewards Premier Plus Credit Card

 Marriott is delivering with the Marriott Rewards® Premier Plus Credit Card catered to travelers who also want to earn a decent amount of points on everyday purchases.
-Earn 75,000 bonus after spending $3,000 within your first three months, and earn six points per dollar spent at Marriott Rewards and SPG hotels.
+You can earn 2 Free Night Awards (each valued up to 35,000 points) after you spend $3,000 on purchases in the first 3 months from account opening.
+You earn six points per dollar spent at participating Marriott Rewards and SPG hotels.
 You also earn two points per dollar on all other purchases.
 This card is well rounded in terms of making sure you make the most of it.

 You also get a free night’s stay at a Marriott or SPG hotel on the anniversary of opening your account, as long as the redemption value is 35,000 points or less.
 Marriott’s recent restructuring means that there are many ways to earn extra rewards with tier statuses.
 With the $95 annual fee, the rewards certainly outweigh the benefits with this card, especially if you frequently stay at Marriott and SPG hotels.